tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ## Complete Certbot Setup

-Now that you have a functioning virtual host, we can run Certbot. **It’s actually pretty simple.**
+Now that you have a functioning virtual host, we can run Certbot. **It's actually pretty simple.**

 First, make sure that your domain works \- load your website in your browser.
 If you can visit *http://your\_domain* (replacing *your\_domain* with your registered domain name), then you can proceed.
 If not, wait about 15 minutes and then try again.
 Once you can successfully load your domain, continue with the steps below.